- Public Works

 - Wait until the snow plows have made a first pass before clearing your driveway.
 Be sure snow piles are located to the right of your driveway.
 This way, less snow will be re-directed into the driveway with each passing truck.

 - Know the township's snow emergency parking regulations.
-Stay tuned to KYW (1060 AM) for all snow emergency announcements.
+Stay tuned to KYW (1060 AM or 103.9 FM) for all snow emergency announcements.

 - Clear your sidewalks and curbs.
 Neighborhood children need safe access to schools and bus stops throughout the winter months.
 Clearing your sidewalk helps children travel to school safely.